MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/nslookup.md

 ### Noninteractive mode

 In nslookup noninteractive mode, the first parameter is the computer to find, and the second parameter is the DNS name server to use.
+If you don't specify a second parameter, nslookup uses the default DNS name server.
 The following examples use `nslookup` in noninteractive mode.

 - The following example looks up the IP addresses for the domain name `mydomain.com` on the DNS name server at `1.1.1.1`: